Algebraic characterizations of regularity properties in bipartite graphs: Distance-regular graphs

-{\bf Acknowledgments.} Research supported by the Ministerio de Educaci\'on y Ciencia (Spain) and the European Regional Development Fund under project MTM2011-28800-C02-01, and by the Catalan Research Council under project 2009SGR1387.
+{\bf Acknowledgments.} Research supported by the Ministerio de Ciencia e Innovaci\'on (Spain) and the European Regional Development Fund under project MTM2011-28800-C02-01, and by the Catalan Research Council under project 2009SGR1387.